jtson1213/Cribs-predictive-model-for-house-price/README.md

 # Project-Cribs
-Coursework Project for CSC423 (Data Analysis and Regression)
+Predictive Model for home price

 # Introduction
 This is a coursework project that we have completed in Winter 2017.
 Using SAS software, we built a multivariate regression model for predicting home sale price in King County.